articulate/authentic/README.md

 **Note:** The urls in the list need to be **exact matches** of the `payload.iss` values in your JWT's.

-Any other options passed to `authentic` will be forwarded to `jwt.verify()` for validation and parsing.
-[See the list of available options here.](https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback)

 You'll receive a unary function which takes a JWT and returns a `Promise` that resolves with the parsed JWT payload if it is valid, or rejects with a `401` [Boom](https://github.com/hapijs/boom) error if it is invalid.

 ```js